QingyangZhang/EMPO/readme.md

 ### Free-form Natural Reasoning

-First, you need to uncomment the code on line 17 in src/open-r1/reward.py and use the verifier.
+First, you need to uncomment the code on line 17 in src/open-r1/reward.py and use the verifier (a Small Language Model from [General Reasonor Project](https://huggingface.co/TIGER-Lab/general-verifier))

 ```
 verifier = GeneralVerifier()